GRILLED STEAK POTATO MUSHROOM KABOBS — Juicy steak, tender potatoes and savory mushrooms are skewered and grilled to perfection!

 If you can’t find potatoes small enough for kabobs, feel free to cut what you have in to large chunks.
 It will work just as well.
 Just be sure to leave plenty of time for a good marinade–it’s what makes these kabobs so wonderful.

 That’s the great thing about a good marinade, it can be used in so many different ways.
-These kabobs are sure to be a regular part of our summer grilling routine.
+In fact, you could double the marinade ingredients and have enough for another meal.

 One last tip: if you’re using wooden skewers to soak them in water for at least 30 minutes before grilling.